ELECTRODYNAMIC CONTEXT NOTE

 Purpose: This note clarifies how the dossier uses solar-wind forcing (HSS) and magnetometer activity (GIMA) in the reconstruction.

-A Solar High-Speed Stream (HSS) is treated in this dossier as an external electrodynamic driver capable of increasing magnetosphere–ionosphere coupling.
+A Solar High-Speed Stream (HSS) functions in this dossier as an external electrodynamic driver capable of increasing magnetosphere–ionosphere coupling.
 Southward IMF Bz (the southward component of the interplanetary magnetic field) enhances that coupling via magnetic reconnection; on 9/11/2001 the OMNI record shows extended southward-Bz intervals (growth-phase forcing context) and subsequent current-system reorganization consistent with substorm-scale evolution.
 For orientation only (day-wide extrema, not a site-local meter), OMNI Bz(GSM) ranged approximately from −11.1 to +4.2 nT over the day.
 In the reconstruction, the HSS is not “energy delivered to the site,” but a system-level forcing context that can elevate large-scale potentials and current systems in the Earth–ionosphere environment.

 In space-physics terms, enhanced solar-wind driving can reorganize current systems and field-aligned coupling between the magnetosphere and ionosphere.
 Observable consequences can include changes in ionospheric current intensity, geometry (specifically spatial confinement within the auroral oval), and associated magnetic perturbations measured at ground stations.
 In this dossier, those observables are used in a restricted way: